PurdueAGEC652/problem_set_2_template/README.md

 Your task is to estimate the parameter vector $\beta = [\beta_0, \beta_1]$ of this linear regression using two methods.
 Your repository will contain a starter code that generates synthetic data for your estimation.
 Please do not modify that code and only insert your solution below it. *(If you are using a language other than Julia, please generate synthetic data following the same steps and true values of $\beta$.)*

-A. **Linear system of equations approach**: Using the matrix formulation of the OLS estimator, solve for $\beta$ as an unkown vector of a linear system of equations. *(You can check how to formulate that system of equations in your econometrics textbook)*
+A. **Linear system of equations approach**: Using the matrix formulation of the OLS estimator, solve for $\beta$ as an unknown vector of a linear system of equations. *(You can check how to formulate that system of equations in your econometrics textbook)*

 B. **Non-linear equation approach**: Solve for $\beta$ as the solution to a non-linear equation representing the first-order conditions of the minimization problem of the sum of squared residuals.
 The steps below outline how to do it.
    1. Let $F(\beta) = \sum_{i=1}^N (y_i - \beta_0 - \beta_1 x_i)^2$ be the sum of squared residuals we want to minimize.
 Then, the FOCs of $\min_\beta F(\beta)$ will be given by $\frac{\partial F}{\partial \beta_0} = 0$ and $\frac{\partial F}{\partial \beta_1} = 0$.
 Analytically derive the FOCs for $\beta_0$ and $\beta_1$. *(You don't need to type this into your solution)*